The People Under the Stairs Review (1992)

 -Wes Craven was developing a television version of The People Under the Stairs shortly before his passing for the SyFy Channel.

 Sometimes you run across a piece of media that is better left in the past.
 For me, The People Under the Stairs falls into this category.
 It's batshit crazy and way too long for my liking.
-I'd rate it as a four out of ten and say skip it, but know that this film does have a cult following and it might be worth watching if you are into something that is a black comedy version of an 80's children's flick.
+I'd rate it as a one and a half out of five and say skip it, but know that this film does have a cult following and it might be worth watching if you are into something that is a black comedy version of an 80's children's flick.